-Walid Krichene, Jack D. Reilly, Saurabh Amin, and Alexandre M. Bayen
+Walid Krichene, Member, IEEE, Jack D. Reilly, Member, IEEE, Saurabh Amin, Member, IEEE and Alexandre M. Bayen, Member, IEEE

-Abstract This chapter presents a game theoretic framework for studying Stackelberg routing games on parallel transportation networks.
-A new class of latency functions is introduced to model congestion due to the formation of physical queues, inspired from the fundamental diagram of traffic.
+Abstract-This article presents a game theoretic framework for studying Stackelberg routing games on parallel networks with horizontal queues, such as transportation networks.
+First, we introduce a new class of latency functions that models congestion due to the formation of physical queues.
 For this new class, some results from the classical congestion games literature (in which latency is assumed to be a non-decreasing function of the flow) do not hold.
-A characterization of Nash equilibria is given, and it is shown, in particular, that there may exist multiple equilibria that have different total costs.
-A simple polynomial-time algorithm is provided, for computing the best Nash equilibrium, i.e. the one which achieves minimal total cost.
-In the Stackelberg routing game, a central authority (leader) is assumed to have control over a fraction of the flow on the network (compliant flow), and the remaining flow responds selfishly.
-The leader seeks to route the compliant flow in order to minimize the total cost.
-A simple Stackelberg strategy, the Non-Compliant First (NCF) strategy, is introduced, which can be computed in polynomial time, and it is shown to be optimal for this new class of latency on parallel networks.
-This work is applied to modeling and simulating congestion mitigation on transportation networks, in which a coordinator (traffic management agency) can choose to route a fraction of compliant drivers, while the rest of the drivers choose their routes selfishly.
+In particular, we find that there may exist multiple Nash equilibria that have different total costs.
+We provide a simple polynomial-time algorithm for computing the best Nash equilibrium, i.e. the one which achieves minimal total cost.

+Then we study the Stackelberg routing game: assuming a central authority has control over a fraction of the flow on the network (compliant flow), and that the remaining flow (non-compliant) responds selfishly, what is the best way to route the compliant flow in order to minimize the total cost?
+We propose a simple Stackelberg strategy, the Non-Compliant First (NCF) strategy, that can be computed in polynomial time.
+We show that it is optimal for this new class of latency on parallel networks.
+This work is applied to modeling and simulating congestion relief on transportation networks, in which a coordinator (traffic management agency) can choose to route a fraction of compliant drivers, while the rest of the drivers choose their routes selfishly.